AyCarlito/improved-steganography-project/timelog.md

 *1.5 Hours* Rewrite background section.
 Leaving lit review till tomorrow.
 *1 Hour* - Rewrite design.
 And fix references in .bib file.

+### 7 April

+*3 Hours* - Writing Presentation Slides
+*1.5 Hours* - Recording of slides (excluding 2)

+*2 Hours* - Fixing appendices section.
+Appendices no have chapter headings.
+Ethics form and google form added etc *1 Hour* - Updating example tool usage screenshots to reflect changes to argument parsing.
+*0.5 Hour* - Writing abstract
+*1 Hour* - Writing of summary sections in background, analysis, design and implementation sections.
+*1 Hour* - Finish the meeting the requirements section.
+This is a table of of requirements, indicating whether they have been met and the evidence for it.
+*0.5 Hour* - Fixed problem with complexities in BPCS tool. - pIcked improved complexities no matter what.